ylloveln/GKI_KernelSU_SUSFS/README.md

-# Wild Plus Kernels for Android GKI 2.0 Devices and Others
+# Wild Kernels for Android

 ## Your warranty is no longer valid!